ildyria/personal-website/pages/index.md

 <<`TLK-2020-1216 -` [Assembly or Optimized C for Lightweight Cryptography on RISC-V?][52] ||
 Fabio Campos and Lars Jellema and Mauk Lemmen and Lars Müller and Daan Sprenkels and Benoit Viguier
 *CONFERENCE ON CRYPTOLOGY AND NETWORK SECURITY - CANS 2020*
-Presentation of the complete proof of the correctness of X25519 in TweetNaCl at the Crypto Working Group in Utrecht.
+Presentation of the complete proof of the correctness of X25519 in TweetNaCl at [CANS 2020](https://cans2020.at).
 <a href="https://www.youtube.com/watch?v=Kl72F7Xz50E">[YT]</a> >>

 <<`PUB-2020-1209 -` [A Coq proof of the correctness of X25519 in TweetNaCl][51] ||